jump-dev/jump-dev.github.io/_posts/2025-01-27-oem_update.md

    rewrote the relevant parts of JuMP ([MathOptInterface#2606](https://github.com/jump-dev/MathOptInterface.jl/pull/2606), [MathOptInterface#2613](https://github.com/jump-dev/MathOptInterface.jl/pull/2613)).
+   This lead to a 5x speedup in saving models to disk.
  * In addition to saving models to disk for reproducibility, Sienna also serializes the version of every package and dependency.
 We modified Sienna to use a faster code path